rav2040/rollup-plugin-scrub/README.md

 # rollup-plugin-scrub

-Remove sections of code base on custom-defined tags.
+Remove lines or sections of code based on custom-defined tags.

 ## Install with NPM